daljeetv/speed/docs/INSTALLATION.md

 # Installation
 ## Database Selection

-Octobox supports a few database adapters.
+Speed supports a few database adapters.
 The full list can be found [here](https://github.com/octobox/octobox/blob/85bfbed9111a36e94aa74d4026633dc6ff844bf6/lib/database_config.rb#L2).

 #### How to specify an adapter